Pentair (NYSE:PNR) Issues FY 2022 Earnings Guidance

-PNR has been the subject of a number of recent research reports.
-Morgan Stanley upped their price objective on shares of Pentair from $38.00 to $39.00 and gave the stock an underweight rating in a report on Wednesday, October 26th.
-Stifel Nicolaus decreased their price objective on shares of Pentair from $50.00 to $48.00 in a report on Tuesday, October 11th.
-Cowen decreased their price objective on shares of Pentair from $75.00 to $65.00 in a report on Wednesday, July 27th.
-Barclays decreased their price objective on shares of Pentair from $50.00 to $48.00 and set an equal weight rating for the company in a report on Monday, October 3rd.
-Finally, Northcoast Research began coverage on shares of Pentair in a research report on Friday, July 15th.
-They set a neutral rating for the company.
-Two research analysts have rated the stock with a sell rating, six have issued a hold rating and four have issued a buy rating to the stock.
-According to data from MarketBeat.com, the company currently has a consensus rating of Hold and a consensus target price of $55.91.
+Several equities research analysts recently commented on the company.
+JPMorgan Chase & Co. assumed coverage on Pentair in a research note on Wednesday, October 26th.
+They issued a neutral rating and a $42.00 price target for the company.
+Northcoast Research assumed coverage on shares of Pentair in a research note on Friday, July 15th.
+They set a neutral rating on the stock.
+Barclays reduced their price objective on shares of Pentair from $50.00 to $48.00 and set an equal weight rating for the company in a research note on Monday, October 3rd.
+Cowen lowered their target price on shares of Pentair from $75.00 to $65.00 in a research report on Wednesday, July 27th.
+Finally, TheStreet cut Pentair from a b- rating to a c+ rating in a research report on Friday, October 7th.
+Two investment analysts have rated the stock with a sell rating, six have issued a hold rating and four have issued a buy rating to the stock.
+According to data from MarketBeat, the company presently has a consensus rating of Hold and a consensus target price of $55.91.

 Insider Activity

-In other news, EVP Philip M. Rolchigo sold 2,531 shares of the company’s stock in a transaction dated Monday, August 22nd.
+In other Pentair news, EVP Philip M. Rolchigo sold 2,531 shares of the firm’s stock in a transaction dated Monday, August 22nd.
 The shares were sold at an average price of $47.90, for a total transaction of $121,234.90.
-Following the completion of the transaction, the executive vice president now owns 21,339 shares of the company’s stock, valued at $1,022,138.10.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-0.96% of the stock is owned by company insiders.
+Following the completion of the transaction, the executive vice president now owns 21,339 shares in the company, valued at $1,022,138.10.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Corporate insiders own 0.96% of the company’s stock.

 Institutional Inflows and Outflows